savonet/liquidsoap/doc/content/index.md

 It guides you through these pages, starting with the [quickstart tour](quick_start.html).

-Liquidsoap is an open-source sofware from the [Savonet](http://liquidsoap.info) project.
+Liquidsoap is an open-source software from the [Savonet](http://liquidsoap.info) project.

 Features